Skip to main content

 Please contact Clearpath Robotics for additional information about Warthog's batteries.

-If your unit came equipped with the tread upgrade, please keep the following considerations in mind:
+If your unit came equipped with the tracks upgrade, please keep the following considerations in mind:

-• The tread drive units pull considerably more current to operate.
-It is advised to operate a tread Warthog at reduced speeds, either through ROS commands or by reducing the speed scale when operating with the Futaba controller.
+• The tracks drive units pull considerably more current to operate.
+It is advised to operate a Warthog with tracks at reduced speeds, either through ROS commands or by reducing the speed scale when operating with the Futaba controller.

 • Due to the increased drive current, expect lower battery life than a wheeled Warthog.
 It is recommend to drive at reduced speeds to increase battery life.